andela-technology/qualified-docs/content/creating-content/challenges/guides/pandas.md

 import pandas as pd

 def get_first_row(df: pd.DataFrame) -> pd.DataFrame:
-    """ return the first row in the df """ return df.head(1)
+    "return the first row in the df" return df.head(1)
 ```

 ## Loading external datasets

 Given this basic approach, a common next step is to load a dataset.
 You can include the data within the challenge code as a data structure, dataframe or string or load it from an externally-hosted resource.

 When choosing your dataset and planning on where to host it, keep in mind: